Nocturne: Blue and Silver – Chelsea dates from 1871, and it is signed and dated '71'. 1

 I never in London saw such a clear atmosphere as this. … So now Kate I send you by this mail steamer an ["]Athenaeum" a weekly paper with a criticism on these two pictures exhibited now in "The Dudley Gallery" it is so true.
 The Moonlight is not more lovely than Sunset tho the Critique gives it only the mede [sic] of praise.'
 2

-The 'Moonlight' described by Mrs Whistler was exhibited in London at the Dudley Gallery in 1871 (cat. no. 265) as 'Harmony in Blue-Green - Moonlight' and is considered to have been Nocturne: Blue and Silver - Chelsea [YMSM 103].
+The 'Moonlight' described by Mrs Whistler was exhibited in London at the Dudley Gallery in 1871 (cat. no. 265) as 'Harmony in Blue-Green – Moonlight' and is considered to have been Nocturne: Blue and Silver - Chelsea [YMSM 103], the painting under discussion.
 The other picture was Variations in Violet and Green [YMSM 104].